yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 For mitigations, see <xref target="algorithm-verification"/> and <xref target="appropriate-algorithms"/>.

-## Weak symmetric keys
+## Weak Symmetric Keys

-In addition, some applications sign tokens using a weak symmetric key and a keyed MAC algorithm such as "HS256".
-In most cases, these keys are human memorable passwords that are vulnerable to dictionary attacks [Langkemper].
+In addition, some applications use a keyed MAC algorithm such as "HS256" to sign tokens, but supply a weak symmetric key with insufficient entropy (such as a human memorable password).
+Such keys are vulnerable to offline brute-force or dictionary attacks once an attacker gets hold of such a token [Langkemper].

 For mitigations, see <xref target="key-entropy"/>.